Envian/xiv-criterion-na-strats/guides/_endwalker/aai/ketuduke/fluke-typhoon.md

 > into a bubble infront of the "Corner Crystal" in order to cross to the other
 > side.
 >
-> All other players should stand near (but not in) their tower, and avoid the
-> bubbles.
->
 > **Melee** players will take the tower in the middle.
 >
 > **Ranged** players take the tower opposite of the "Corner Crystal"

 ![](./towers-2.png)

-> After all bubbles are blown, every crystal will explode with a medium sized
+> Crystals will explode in a circular AOE after the gale.
+The crossing player
-> circle AOE.
-The crossing player will end up directly in their tower.
+> will end up directly in their tower.
+>
+> {: .warning }
+> > All towers will be hit when the crystals explode.
+The far wall is always
+> > safe, but there are uptime spots for brave melee.
+> >
+> > {: .demphasize}
+> > You have a second to adjust after the telegraph, but only one.

+{: .fade-sides }
 ![](./towers-3.png)

 > All players should move into their towers after the crystal AOEs resolve.